-Coordinators must inform supervisors that they need to attempt to resolve technical issues with their school IT support person.
+OLNA coordinators must inform OLNA supervisors that they need to attempt to resolve technical issues with their school IT support person.
 Bandwidth use by other classes during the test sessions must be minimised and any network or hardware maintenance must be scheduled outside of the testing window.

-The OLNA Test-Delivery Website User Guide 2024 and the OLNA Supervisor's Handbook 2024 contain a list of frequently asked questions and solutions to potential issues.
+The OLNA Test-Delivery Website User Guide 2025 and the OLNA Supervisor's Handbook 2025 contain a list of frequently asked questions and solutions to potential issues.
 If there are any urgent issues that cannot be resolved by the school IT support person, call the OLNA Helpdesk (see page 4) or email with the subject title '<SchoolCode>techsupport'.